 What You Need to Know:

 The C.R.I.S.I.S.
 (Crisis Relief in Situations Involving Staff and Faculty) Program is in place to help University of Kentucky employees who are experiencing personal hardship.
-This program provides temporary financial assistance in the form of a one-time payment of up to five hundred dollars.
+This program provides temporary financial assistance in the form of a one-time payment.
 The program is primarily funded by staff and faculty donations.
 All donations are tax-deductible, effective September 1, 2014.

 How To Donate